-Having measured a risk, either quantitatively or qualitatively, and materiality being stated, measures and mechanisms are assessed for the acceptance or change of the risk situation.
-The main outcomes of a decision as part of the risk management are: risk avoidance, risk acceptance or conditionally risk acceptance including risk mitigation techniques.
-This step is supported by the ORSA process, the Internal Control System and the decisions and recommendations of Committees which are taken into consideration for the conduction and review of the Risk Strategy by the Board of Directors.
+Once a risk has been measured, either quantitatively or qualitatively, and materiality being stated, measures and mechanisms are assessed for the acceptance or change of the risk situation.
+The main outcomes of a decision as part of the risk management are as follows: risk avoidance, risk acceptance or conditionally risk acceptance including risk mitigation techniques.
+This step is supported by the ORSA process, the Internal Control System and the decisions and recommendations of committees which are taken into consideration for the conduction and review of the risk strategy by the Board of Directors.